RTXteam/PloverDB/README.md

 1. Clone this repo
 1. Put your JSON KG file into `PloverDB/app/`
 1. Update `PloverDB/app/kg_config.json` with your JSON KG file name and the names of the properties you want it to use as 'labels' for nodes/edges (e.g., `"predicate"` and `"expanded_categories"`)
-1. If you're deploying it somewhere (not just using locally), make sure port `9090` (or one of your choosing) is open
+1. If you're deploying it somewhere (not just using locally), make sure port `9990` (or one of your choosing) is open
 1. `cd` into `PloverDB/`
 1. Then build your Docker image and run a container based on it:
     * `docker build -t yourimage .`
-    * `docker run -d --name yourcontainer -p 9090:80 yourimage`
+    * `docker run -d --name yourcontainer -p 9990:80 yourimage`

 *Note: You may need to add `sudo` in front of all docker commands, depending on your user.*

 It should take a few minutes (appx.
 10 minutes for [KG2c](https://github.com/RTXteam/RTX/tree/master/code/kg2/canonicalized)) to load the data and build indexes.
 You can do `docker logs yourcontainer` to check on its progress.

-Once it's finished loading, you should be able to send it requests at the port you opened; the URL for this would look something like: `http://yourec2instance.rtx.ai:9090/query/`.
-Or, if you just want to use it locally: `http://localhost:9090/query/`.
+Once it's finished loading, you should be able to send it requests at the port you opened; the URL for this would look something like: `http://yourec2instance.rtx.ai:9990/query/`.
+Or, if you just want to use it locally: `http://localhost:9990/query/`.

+### Credits

+* Author: Amy Glen
+* Inspiration/advice: Stephen Ramsey, Eric Deutsch, David Koslicki